 The purpose of a startup is to generate innovative solutions that better prevalent business operations and the way people live.
 Honestly, you would be wasting your resources if you develop a product that does not satisfy users’ needs.
 Let alone how you’d miss a chance of creating something of real value for our society.
 Fret not, though, you can avoid all these by listening to your customers.

 The image below shows Stage-Gate new product development process from idea generation to product launch.
 The model asks you to perform certain activities in each stage and collect deliverables at the gates.
 You should carry out these to go further in the development process.
 For me, the most important part of the model is the feedback loops.
 They remind you to receive user feedback and update your offerings continuously.
 Iterations are your friend in the development process.
-They help you better your product.
+They will help you to improve your product.
 That is why you need to be open to change along the way.

 Although it may sound harsh, the first idea you work on might not be “the one”.
 Take Slack as an example.
 It began as a communication tool for game developers.
 Over time, it has developed into a messaging platform for teams of all kinds.
 Similarly, Printfection started as a B2C e-commerce platform for artists to sell t-shirt designs to consumers.
 Soon after Printfection realized that the platform was, in fact, used by businesses that wanted to get their brand out in the hands of their fans.
 That is why they pivoted their business strategy from B2C to B2B and satisfied the customer needs.